Welsh-language literature: Short stories

-Essays & other forms
+Essays and other forms

 Thanks to the explosion in readership and publications Welsh readers could draw from an enormous range of original creative writing concerning various subjects.
 While religious subjects remained the most prominent by some distance, particularly by the end of the century there were examples of political writing by the likes of R. J. Derfel and Cranogwen (see above) as well as Emrys ap Iwan, but also genres like travel writing in Welsh, such as Cranogwen's account of her visits to England and the United States of America, and the descriptions of the Andes by Eluned Morgan (1870–1938), perhaps the most significant Welsh writer to emerge from the Welsh-speaking community in Patagonia.
 Morgan's depictions appeared in the periodical Cymru as did many poems, stories and novels by individuals mentioned above.
 Cymrus editor O. M. Edwards (1858–1920) was himself a major early travel writer in Welsh with books such as O'r Bala i Geneva (1899).
 Cymru was enormously influential in promoting Welsh literature and history broadly; Edwards personally contributed a significant number of accessible articles on Welsh history to the journal.
-He was a central figure in the Liberal tradition which dominated Welsh political life during the nineteenth century; however, the nineteenth century also saw the emergence of a native, nationalist political tradition, most notably in the writing of Emrys ap Iwan (1848–1906), perhaps the first original political philosopher whose primary language of expression was Welsh.
+He was a central figure in the Liberal tradition which dominated Welsh political life during the 19th century; however, the 19th century also saw the emergence of a native, nationalist political tradition, most notably in the writing of Emrys ap Iwan (1848–1906), perhaps the first original political philosopher whose primary language of expression was Welsh.

 Beriah Gwynfe Evans (1848–1926), novelist and "father of the Welsh-language drama".